yiisoft/docs/guide/en/intro/upgrade-from-v2.md

 ### Separate domain layer from infrastructure

-In case you have rich complicated domain, it is a good idea to separate it from infrastructure provided by framework i.e. all the business logic has to go to framework-independent classes.
+In case you have rich complicated domain, it is a good idea to separate it from infrastructure provided by framework i.e., all the business logic has to go to framework-independent classes.

 ### Move more into components

-Yii 3 services are conceptually similar to Yii 2 components so it's a good idea to move reusable parts of your application into components.
+Yii 3 services are conceptually similar to Yii 2 components, so it's a good idea to move reusable parts of your application into components.